omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Open Practice.md

 A framework for entry-level web literacy & 21st Century skills.
 Participate - Open Practice: Using and contributing web resources to keep the web transparent and universally accessible to all.

 ##Task 1 Web Chef
-You will race to sequence the paper boxes labeled with HTML tags, **becoming familiar with the most common HTML tags and how to structure a web page,** learning about **sharing**
+You will race to sequence the paper boxes labeled with HTML tags, **becoming familiar with the most common HTML tags and how to structure a web page,** learning about **working open.**

 **Task**